 Note: Do not add water only.
-Water by itself reduces the rust-protective and anti-freezing qualities of the coolant and has a lower boiling point.
+Water by itself reduces the rust protective and anti-freeze qualities of the coolant and has a lower boiling point.
 It can also cause damage to the cooling system if it should freeze.

-See "Specifications" section of the manual to type of coolant recommended.
+See 'Specifications' section of the manual for type of coolant recommended.